>

 Importance of Mental Health Awareness Month

 We usually ignore the silent struggles that many people face behind closed doors in this hectic world.
 However, the figures are shocking.
 1 in 4 Americans deal with a mental health problem at some point in their lives.
 Even with its widespread occurrence, stigma and misinformation surrounding mental health persist.
-Therefore, mental health awareness has become crucial more than ever.
+Therefore, mental health awareness has become more crucial than ever.

 Mental Health Matters